Prior distributions for structured semi-orthogonal matrices: Preliminaries

 To obtain an MCMC approximation to the posterior distribution of $Q,$ we can simulate a Markov chain $X_1,\dots, X_T$ on $\mathbbm{R}^{p\times k}$ whose stationary distribution has density \eqref{MACGposterior}, calculate $Q_t = X_t(X_t^\top X_t)^{-1/2}$ for each iteration $t,$ and take the empirical distribution of $Q_1,\dots, Q_T$ as our approximation.
 The posterior distribution of $X$ is non-standard, but knowing its density (up to a constant factor) allows us to apply standard MCMC methods, e.g. adaptive Hamiltonian Monte Carlo (HMC) \citep{Neal2011, Hoffman2014} as implemented in Stan \citep{Carpenter2017} .

-The same approach to posterior inference is available for other priors defined by projecting an unconstrained real-valued random matrix $X$ onto the Stiefel manifold, including the family of prior distributions introduced in this article.
-We simply replace the centered matrix normal density in \eqref{MACGposterior} with an alternative prior density for $X.$ This computational tractability is an important advantage of the proposed family of prior distributions.
+An important idea, not pursued or discussed in \citet{Jauch2021a}, is that the same approach to posterior inference is available for other priors defined by projecting an unconstrained real-valued random matrix $X$ onto the Stiefel manifold, including the family of prior distributions introduced in this article.
+We simply replace the mean-zero matrix normal density in \eqref{MACGposterior} with an alternative prior density for $X.$ This computational tractability is an important advantage of the proposed family of prior distributions.